RESEARCHING NEW YORK:

 Lunch Keynote Friday November, 21st

 The story of how women’s rights began in 1848, at the women’s rights meeting in Seneca Falls, New York, is a cherished American myth.
 But where did that story come from?
 Who invented it?
 And for what reasons?
 Unraveling that story by investigating its roots, which lay fifty years after the convention, Tetrault invites us to rethink the relationship of Seneca Falls to the evolution of modern women’s rights activism.
 Carnegie Mellon University historian Lisa Tetrault is the author of The Myth of Seneca Falls: Memory and the Women’s Suffrage Movement, 1848-1898.
 She specializes in U.S. women’s history, memory, and social movements.
+Conference registration is required to attend the lunch.

 The Workers of the Erie Canal: They Built America